darktable-org/dtdocs/content/module-reference/utility-modules/shared/collections.md

 tag case sensitivity
 : Set whether tags should be case sensitive or not -- without the `sqlite` ICU extension this will only apply to the 26 latin letters (default insensitive).

+number of collections to be stored
+: Set the number of recent collections to show in the history popup

+hide the history button and show a specific module instead : Set your prefered way to get the history of your recent collection.
+This can be either with the history button or with a specific [recent collect module](./recent-collections.md)

 number of folder levels to show in lists
 : The number of folder levels to show in film roll names, starting from the right (default 1).